joshbruce/fourth-earth-raw/public/content.md

 1. Additive over Reductive: afford players opportunities to add complexity as opposed to filtering to simplicity.
 2. Narrative over Simulation: favor creating stories not simulating every aspect of a reality.
-3. Flow over Grinding: minimize activities that break the flow of action and storytelling (don’t roll for every step taken).
+3. Flow over Grinding: minimize activities that break flow and storytelling (don’t roll for every step).
 4. Power ceilings over Threat escalation: causing a 1 point reduction from something with 10 points is the same as reducing 10 points from something with 100 points.
 5. Progressive disclosure over Detail saturation: players should be able to start playing having never read the rules and specifications; learning them as they play.

 **Principles:**

-1. Characters developed by players are played with more care than those arrived at by the system.
+1. Characters developed by players are played with more care than characters created by the system.
 2. Grinding to “level up” before joining friends, being jumped up levels without practice, or being the fifth, low-level wheel holding your friends back hinders enjoyment.
-3. Narrators aren’t the enemy and is a label capturing responsibilities more than a role given to an individual.
+3. Narrators aren’t the enemy; more a label capturing responsibilities than a role given to an individual.
 4. Requiring specialty equipment hinders playability and accessibility.

 **Terms:**

-The following terms are common to the [.RPG](role playing game) community.
-The terms are listed with how they are meant in Fourth Earth RAW, which may be the common definition.
+The following terms are common to the [.RPG](role playing game) community, the definitions in the context of Fourth Earth RAW may not be.

-- Player: A person playing 1 or more characters and executing game mechanics such as rolling dice and reducing difficulties.
+- Player: A person playing 1 or more characters and executing game mechanics such as rolling dice.
-- Character: Anything that can intentionally interact with and impact the setting and other characters as determined by players using game mechanics.
+- Character: Anything able to intentionally interact with and impact the setting and other characters as determined by players using game mechanics.
 - Narrator: One or more players who facilitate the story by purposefully impeding forward progress in unforeseen and enjoyable ways; tension and release.
-- Non-player character: A character existing outside of those created and played by the main group of players; often played by the narrator(s).
+- Non-player character: A character existing outside of those created by the main group of players; often played by the narrator(s).
 - Opposing character: Often a non-player character acting in opposition to the characters of the main group of players.
 - Guideline: One or more suggestions on developing an implementation.
 - Implementation: A specific method for executing a game mechanic.
 - Game mechanic: The mechanisms used by players to interact with characters and the game as well as how the game might respond to players and characters.
-- Metagaming: Using information the player has to affect decisions made by the character without the character first acquiring that information.
+-  (colloquial): Using information the player has to affect decisions made by the character without the character first acquiring that information.
-- Railroading: Players often feel they aren’t given a choice, their choices don’t affect the path of the story and setting, or choices offered tend to be singular or false dichotomies.
+- Railroading: Players feel they aren’t given a choice, their choices don’t affect the path of the story and setting, or choices offered tend to be singular or false dichotomies.
 - Role playing:
 	- Making decisions the player would make in similar circumstances as the character.
 	- Making decisions an idealized version of the player would make in similar circumstances as the character.